woman doing yoga

 Deep breathing is one of the fundamental exercises to begin your recovery journey.

-• Sit comfortably in your nursery chair recliner, supporting your back.
+• Sit comfortably in a comfortable nursery chair, supporting your back.

 • Inhale deeply through your nose, allowing your abdomen to rise.